 A new complaint template was not provided earlier this year because it became clear in late 2023 that The Co-op Bank was ignoring FOS' initial decision about a 1.25% rate reduction going forward, and making "highly confidential" settlements directly with customers.
 The FOS decision was changed in March 2024 to reflect the "highly confidential" settlements that The Co-op was already making.
 So the Co-op decided what the result of the investigation would be, and the Ombudsman obliged.
 There was little point in providing a new template for a process that ultimately only serves the Bank and not the complainants.
 A judicial review is needed to investigate the incompetence displayed a decade ago when this issue was supposedly investigated for the first time, and the legality of what went on earlier this year.

 Customers who have settled directly with The Co-op, and possibly everyone else, may be able to be part of a class action to recover the whole amount owed.
-The Co-op has concealed the funding costs of our mortgages at all stages and this concealment and breach of duty is key in obtaining compensation all the way back to 2009.
+The Co-op has concealed the funding costs of our mortgages at all stages and this concealment and breach of duty are key to obtaining compensation all the way back to 2009.
 Subscribe below for updates.

-The Co-op and MAS5 are no longer connected, and MAS5 no longer owns legal title to our mortgages, but they'll be telling us about that soon...
+MAS5 has now transferred the legal title of our mortgages, but they'll be telling us about that soon...
 Interestingly, internal documents show that legal action (from us) is expected to recover the costs of the breaches of contract, together with damages to reflect the rate of interest we could have been given in the market had the Co-op not defrauded us and destroyed our credit ratings... and make no mistake - it's fraud, and not something that FOS and the FCA should be turning a blind eye to.

 Journalists - the video clips above are taken from an online meeting between the All-Party Parliamentary Group for Mortgage Prisoners and The Co-operative Bank, at which I was present.
 The Bank's treatment of mortgage prisoners will soon be in the news so this resource may be useful, please contact me for a copy of the full video.